naturalis/nba-docs/api_services_summary.rst

             - GET
           * - *Searchable fields*
             - :ref:`list of indexed taxon document fields <list of indexed taxon document fields>` are queried
-            - `list of indexed taxon document fields`_ can be queried
+            - :ref:`list of indexed taxon document fields`<list of indexed taxon document fields> can be queried
           * - *Geospatial search*
             - Not available
             - Not available